sigwinch28/bikecam/_docs/faq.md

 _Sorry Mate!
 I Didn't See You_

-When a driver fails to see you, despite you being clearly visible to them, or when they should have given way.
+When a driver fails to give way to you but then notices you and responds "sorry mate!
+I didn't see you" despite the fact that you were clearly visible.